Thelvaen/gobot/README.md

 If Port is not defined in the config, it will use 8090 as default.

 # Functions
-* Aggregated messages (AgregChans array in the config.yml), go to http://[server]:Port/messages
+* Aggregated messages (AggregChans array in the config.yml), go to http://[server]:Port/messages